jdt3969/email-grabber/README.md

 ### Future Updates

 * Increase efficiency and reduce server requests with probability model on permutations
-* Make this work for a list of contacts
 * Add options to not stop at the first found (two people share the same name)
 * Also output Linkedin URL for person.
 Makes verification faster
 * Add email server verification when linkedin fails (less reliable)